langston-barrett/reed-thesis/annotated-bibliography.md

  * ["Propositions as Types"](http://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-types/propositions-as-types.pdf) - Wadler (12 pages): The best introduction to the Curry-Howard correspondence.

  * [On the Interpretation of Intuitionistic Logic](http://homepages.inf.ed.ac.uk/jmckinna/kolmogorov-1932.pdf) - Kolmogorov (1932, 7 pages): The Brouwer-Heyting-Kolmogorov interpretation is the basis for the Curry-Howard isomorphism.
 It states that we can reinterpret intuitionistic logic as related to "problems" and proofs as their "solutions" (programs).

+ * [A Brief Introduction to the Intuitionistic Propositional Calculus](https://www.classes.cs.uchicago.edu/archive/2003/spring/15300-1/intuitionism.pdf) - Stuart A. Kurtz (8 pages): A concise introduction to the Curry-Howard isomorphism from the point of view of IPL.

 ### Type Theory